 The work-study program offers students an opportunity to work up to 16 hours per week to assist with college expenses.
-Many of these jobs are career related and offer flexible work schedules.
+Man of these jobs are career related and offer flexible work schedules.
 Students must be enrolled at least half time, have a minimum 2.0 GPA, and maintain Satisfactory Progress to qualify for these jobs.
-Work-study jobs are available both on and off campus.
-Information on student employment is available on our website at www.cochise.edu/employment.
+Students must be enrolled at least half time, have a minimum 2.0 GPA, and maintain Satisfactory Progress to qualify for these jobs.
+Work-Study jobs are available both on and off campus.
+Information on student employment is available on our website at www.Cochise.edu/employment.